 “under the influence of Oxytocin, women in labour go off to another planet” Trish Anderson – Consultant Midwife 2003

 I believe strongly in women’s innate ability to give birth and feel that they can be inspired by how wonderfully their bodies are designed.
 They can begin to build up a belief system to increase their confidence in giving birth without fear and embrace the whole experience.
-The use of language is powerful and can impact hugely on a woman’s approach to birth.
-If the birth process can be understood, embraced and affirmed then women and their partners can approach their births with greater confidence.
-If a woman feels loved, nourished and nurtured in a safe and relaxed environment, she generally labours beautifully.
+The use of language is powerful and can have a huge influence on a woman’s approach to birth.
+If the birth process can be understood, embraced and affirmed, then women and their partners can approach their births with greater confidence.
+If a woman feels loved, nourished and nurtured in a safe and relaxed environment, she is more likely to labour beautifully.

 “When a woman feels confident in her body, well supported and able to express herself without inhibition, the pain that she may feel can become bearable and one part of the process.
 She can then respond instinctively with her own resources including her most basic and accessible tools, breath, sound and movement” Dr Sarah Buckley – Gentle Birth Gentle Mothering – 2009